Skip to main content

 console.log('likedBy.endCursor:', data.record.data.likedBy.pagination.endCursor);

-In findMany, includes support only simple relations (REFERENCE, MEMBER_REFERENCE).
-Use findUnique for many relations (REFERENCE_MANY, MEMBER_REFERENCE_MANY).
+Standard queries with queryDataRecords support includes for simple relations only (REFERENCE, MEMBER_REFERENCE).
+Use findUnique for many-to-many relations (REFERENCE_MANY, MEMBER_REFERENCE_MANY).
 Nested includes are not supported.

 Managing Relationships